Signed in as:

 Bankruptcy can provide relief from overwhelming debt, but it also affects various aspects of your financial life, including savings, home, and retirement.
-Here's what you need to know:
+Here’s some essential bankruptcy advice to consider:

 1. Savings and Investments

-- Protection: In a Chapter 13 bankruptcy, you may keep your savings but must follow a court-ordered repayment plan, which can restrict access to those funds.
+Protection: In a Chapter 13 bankruptcy, you may keep your savings but must adhere to a court-ordered repayment plan, which can limit access to those funds.

-- Emergency Fund: If possible, build an emergency fund after bankruptcy to prepare for unexpected expenses.
+Emergency Fund: If possible, focus on building an emergency fund after bankruptcy as part of your debt management strategy to prepare for unexpected expenses.

 2. Home Ownership